About Your Academics

 75% of Greeners are Washington residents

-the average (mean) high school GPA for freshmen who enrolled in September 2012
+the average high school GPA for first-time, first-year students who enrolled in fall 2013.

-The average SAT Critical Reading score was 575, the average SAT Math score was 526, and the average ACT composite was 24 for freshmen who enrolled.
+The average SAT Critical Reading score was 566, the average SAT Math score was 512 and the average SAT Writing score was 529 first-time, first-year students who enrolled.

-These include low-income families, students of color, first generation to attend college, veterans, students with a disability, and older than average students.
+These include low income, students of color, first generation baccalaureate earners, veterans, students with a disability, and non-traditional age.

 About Your Faculty